Montana Truck Accident Attorneys Near Me

 Commercial truck accidents are often more complex than other types of traffic accidents.
 Questions of liability and responsibility arise concerning the truck driver, his/her employer, the owner of the truck, and the trucking company.
 Understanding who may be liable for your truck accident requires industry expertise.

-Heenan & Cook brings unique experience and perspective to Montana truck accident cases.
-In addition to the over 40 years of combined experience handling many complicated truck accident cases, and fighting for the rights of accident victims throughout the state of Montana, attorney John Heenan was an over-the-road truck driver before he became a lawyer, and therefore knows from experience what the obligations on professional drivers and trucking companies are.
-If you’ve recently suffered injuries in a Montana trucking accident, contact our office today to discuss the details of your case over a free, no obligation consultation.
+Heenan & Cook Injury Accident Lawyers brings unique experience and perspective to Montana truck accident cases.
+In addition to the over 40 years of combined experience handling many complicated truck accident cases, and fighting for the rights of accident victims throughout the State of Montana, attorney John Heenan was an over-the-road truck driver before he became a lawyer, and therefore knows from experience what the obligations on professional drivers and trucking companies are.
+If you or a loved one has suffered injuries in a Montana trucking accident, contact our office today to discuss the details of your case over a free, no obligation consultation.

 Who Can Be Liable for a Truck Accident in Montana?